Anant/Cassandra.Toolkit/docs/setup/setup.repairs.md

 We use Cassandra Reaper to automate cluster repairs.
 The main configuration that is required for using Cassandra Reaper is to determine whether or not you need a new `reaper_db` keyspace in your schema.
 Unless you have this keyspace already, you will need to set `create_reaper_db=True`.
 Apart from that, all you will need to do is run the `docker-compose up` command as discussed [in the main project setup instructions](./README.md#step-5-start-containers-using-docker-compose) and reaper is ready to use.

-Once Cassandra.toolkit is setup and running, you can find instructions on how to use Reaper in our [documentation on cluster maintenance](../cluster-maintenance/repair/README.md#Running-Cluster-Repairs-with-Cassandra-Reaper).
+Once Cassandra.toolkit is setup and running, you can find instructions on how to use Reaper in our [documentation on cassandra.toolkit operation](../operation/repair/README.md#Running-Cluster-Repairs-with-Cassandra-Reaper).

 TODO add more details here